Position:Lead Teacher English Language Arts Elementary District Level Position

 As the incoming Lead Teacher you will possess many though perhaps not all of the following characteristics and qualifications:

-- 5 years of teaching coaching or related experience
+5 years of teaching coaching or related elementary literacy experience

-- Elementary literacy expertise including deep understanding of the science of reading and writing.
+Elementary literacy expertise including a deep understanding of the science of reading and writing.

 At the Cambridge Public Schools we are committed to cultivating an environment where diverse perspectives and backgrounds are embraced acknowledging that a team reflecting diversity of race color ancestry national origin religion age gender marital/domestic partner status sexual orientation gender identity disability status and veteran status allows us to serve our communities better.
 To that end we welcome and encourage applicants to bring their authentic selves when considering employment opportunities within our school district.